Coronavirus: US FDA approves Merck COVID drug | DW | 23.12.2021

 The drug targets part of the virus known as RNA polymerase, which has not changed much in the omicron variant.

-The Molnupiravir drug is already authorized for use in the UK.It is still under review in the European Union.
+The approval provides another easy-to-use medication to battle the rising tide of infections.
+The ,olnupiravir drug is already authorized for use in the UK.It is still under review in the European Union.

+US federal regulators only authorized Merck's drug for adults with early symptoms of COVID-19 who are most vulnerable to severe disease.